mrunalnshah/mrunalnshah/README.md

 ## About Me!!

 An Engineer with a passion for building core systems and deep technologies.
 Hello, I'm Mrunal Shah.
-I work on compilers, operating systems, and embedded and system software.
-My interests also include reading about Qunatum Computers, electromagnetic waves and radios, as well as exploring fields like bioinformatics with genomics, DNA sequencing, and CRISPR technology.
+I work on Deep Learning models, compilers, and system software.
+My interests also include reading about Qunatum Computers, electromagnetic waves and radios waves, as well as exploring fields like bioinformatics with genomics, DNA sequencing, and CRISPR technology.

 ---

 **Currently I am working on ...**

 <div align="center">
-  <p> PyGene </p>
-  <p> 8-bit Computer - Ram Module </p>
-  <p> Chronicles - Write Your Journey </p>
+  <p> iDream </p>
 </div>

 **Languages and Tools:**